-Following up too often won’t get you your answers any more quickly, it’ll just annoy your teammate.
+Following up too often won’t necessarily get you answers more quickly, but it’s sure to annoy your teammate.

-We’ve all felt the sting of anticipation when we need an answer to a question/request, especially if we can see that our colleague is online, and maybe even have a read receipt of the message we sent.
+We’ve all felt the sting of anticipation when we need an answer to a question/request, especially when we can see that our colleague is online — and maybe even have a read receipt of the message we sent.

 Real-time messaging does not ensure that your question will take real-time priority over anyone else’s work.
 Your teammate will get to it when they see fit.
-If you feel that their level of urgency isn’t appropriate or might compromise a major deadline, get up and walk over to them (or call them if they’re remote.)
-Just keep in mind, if they were too busy to respond a few seconds ago, chances are, your interrupted them now.
+If you feel that their level of urgency isn’t appropriate or might compromise a significant deadline, get up and walk over to them (or call them if they’re remote.)
+Just keep in mind, if they were too busy to respond a few seconds ago, chances are, you’re interrupting them now.

-3. What doesn’t kill you does not always makes you stronger.
+3. What doesn’t kill you does not always make you stronger.

-Person A: I’ve completed the entire report at this point.
-I’m just waiting for the client to send back their final approval.
+Person A: I’m just waiting for the client to send back there final approval.

 Person B: Their*

-We all know that delivering criticism, negative feedback, or corrections to someone’s work can easily go over poorly.
+We all know that delivering criticism, negative feedback, or corrections to someone’s work can quickly go wrong.
 Doing so in public is even trickier.

 You may feel like you’re just trying to be helpful (or even playful!), but if the person’s mistake is relatively harmless or easily correctable, it’s best not to address it in a group setting.